Crimes and Punishments

-“I was actually just on my way to bed,” Ginny says hurriedly, glancing from her to Jake.
+“I was actually just on my way to bed,” Ginny says hurriedly, glancing from her back to Jake.
 “I was saying good night to Jake here.”
-She flashes a quick smile, conscious of Elaine’s watchful gaze.
+She flashes him a quick smile, conscious of Elaine’s doubtful gaze.
 Winks at the swordarm.
 “Good night, Jake.”
 She turns to the cleric, voice trembling slightly.
 “Good night, Elaine.”
 Bowing her head, the teenager spins on her heel and hurries away into a room farther down the hallway.

 Dazed, Jake stares at the empty end of the hall for a moment until he realizes that Elaine is still there, staring at him.
 Glaring at him.

 The cleric comes closer, her whispered voice a hiss.
 “What do you think you’re doing, you lecherous creep?
 She’s a teenager.
 You’re like thirty . . . thirty something,” she sputters.
 “Probably.
 I don’t even actually know.
 How old are you?”
 The cleric’s nostrils flare with anger.